onflow/sc-eng-gaming/README.md

 # Rock Paper Scissors (Mostly) On-Chain

+> :warning: This repo is a WIP aiming to showcase how Auth Account capabilities from [FLIP 53](https://github.com/onflow/flips/pull/53) could be use to achieve hydrid custody

 > We’re building an on-chain Rock Paper Scissors game as a proof of concept exploration into the world of blockchain gaming powered by Cadence on Flow.

 ## Overview